-City leaders knew that arts and cultural investments make cities great places to live, to travel and study, and more attractive for economic development.
-Their wisdom has been supported by recent national studies that have found that cities with these types of community and economic benefits instill a sense of pride and loyalty in citizens often resulting in higher rates of gross domestic product growth.
+Oklahoma City leaders know that arts and cultural investments make cities great places to live, to travel and study, and more attractive for economic development.
+Their wisdom has been supported by recent national studies that have found that cities with these types of community and economic benefits instill a sense of pride and loyalty in citizens often resulting in faster growing creative economies.